Iconic memory: Neural basis

 Although less research exists regarding the neural representation of informational persistence compared to visible persistence, new electrophysiological techniques have begun to reveal cortical areas involved.
 Unlike visible persistence, informational persistence is thought to rely on higher-level visual areas beyond the visual cortex.
 The anterior superior temporal sulcus (STS), a part of the ventral stream, was found to be active in macaques during iconic memory tasks.
 This brain region is associated with object recognition and object identity.
 Iconic memory's role in change detection has been related to activation in the middle occipital gyrus (MOG).
 MOG activation was found to persist for approximately 2000ms suggesting a possibility that iconic memory has a longer duration than what was currently thought.
 Iconic memory is also influenced by genetics and proteins produced in the brain.
 Brain-derived neurotrophic factor (BDNF) is a part of the neurotrophin family of nerve growth factors.
-Individuals with mutations to the BDNF gene which codes for BDNF have been shown to have shortened, less stable informational persistence.
+Individuals with mutations in the BDNF gene which codes for BDNF have been shown to have shortened, less stable informational persistence.

 Role

 Iconic memory provides a smooth stream of visual information to the brain which can be extracted over an extended period of time by VSTM for consolidation into more stable forms.
-One of iconic memory's key roles is involved with change detection of our visual environment which assists in the perception of motion.
+One of iconic memory's key roles is involved in change detection of our visual environment which assists in the perception of motion.